-- other federal and state fraud and abuse laws, such as anti-kickback laws, prohibitions on self-referral, fee-splitting restrictions, insurance fraud laws, prohibitions on the provision of tests at no or discounted cost to induce physician patient adoption, and false claims acts, which may extend to services reimbursable by any payer, including private insurers; - the prohibition on reassignment of Medicare claims, which, subject to certain exceptions, precludes the reassignment of Medicare claims to any other party; - state laws that prohibit other specified practices, such as billing physicians for testing that they order as discussed above, waiving coinsurance, copayments, deductibles, and other amounts owed by patients; billing a state Medicaid program a price that is higher than what is charged to one or more other payors; employing, exercising control over, licensing professionals in violation of state laws prohibiting corporate practice of medicine and other professions, and prohibiting against the splitting of professional fees with licensed professionals; and - similar foreign laws and regulations that apply to us in the countries in which we operate or may operate in the future.
+- other federal and state fraud and abuse laws, such as anti-kickback laws, prohibitions on self-referral, fee-splitting restrictions, insurance fraud laws, and laws prohibiting kickbacks to health care providers.

+laws, prohibitions on the provision of tests at no or discounted cost to induce physician or patient adoption, and false claims acts, which may extend to services reimbursable by any payer, payor, including private insurers;

+- the prohibition on reassignment of Medicare claims, which, subject to certain exceptions, precludes the reassignment of Medicare claims to any other party; - state laws that prohibit other specified practices, such as billing physicians for testing that they order as discussed above; waiving coinsurance, copayments, deductibles, and other amounts owed by patients; billing a state Medicaid program at a price that is higher than what is charged to one or more other payors; employing, exercising control over, licensed professionals in violation of state laws prohibiting corporate practice of medicine and other professions, and prohibitions against the splitting of professional fees with licensed professionals and - similar foreign laws and regulations that apply to us in the countries in which we operate or may operate in the future.